telegraph/telegraph-engineer-laptop/README.md

 Refer to {USER}.local for examples:

 Note: Write your customizations such that they can be run safely more than once.
-See the `mac.sh` script for examples.
+See the `mac` script for examples.

 The example file provides the following